-INFERTILITY: 621 medical experts advocate better management of endometriosis
+Infertility: 621 medical experts advocate better management of endometriosis

 The webinar was organised by Nordica Fertility Centre, an assisted reproduction service provider with a history of managing patients with endometriosis, and Intas Pharmaceuticals, one of the world’s leading pharmaceutical companies.

-Among specialists that participated in the webinar were obstetrician-gynaecologists, reproductive endocrinologists, gastroenterologists, pain management specialists, and mental health professionals among others.
+Among specialists that participated in the webinar were obstetrician-gynecologists, reproductive endocrinologists, gastroenterologists, pain management specialists, and mental health professionals among others.